A Resolution for Separation Anxiety

 It isn’t.

-Most people who reach out to us have already tried something.
+Most people who reach out to us have already tried the standard list.
 A Kong, a licky mat, the radio left on, a worn t-shirt by the bed.
 Calming sprays, plug-ins.
 “Doggy TV”.
-And when none of it worked, the conclusion they draw - reasonably enough - was that their dog was just one of the difficult ones.
+Medication from the vet.

 Separation anxiety is one of the most resolvable conditions we work with.
 The vast majority of dogs we see go from unable to be left at all, to relaxed and settled for meaningful periods of time — usually within a matter of months.
 Not because we have a magic method, but because we start in the right place.